- Find a Trail

 - Get Involved

-In Greenville, the trail begins at E. Grove Street and extends north, quickly reaching a restored trestle over the Flat River.
-North of the river, the trail meets both Greenville’s Fred Meijer Flat River Trail and the unimproved Fred Meijer Flat River Valley Rail Trail, which makes a loop around Greenville and extends south to Lowell, respectively.
-The three trails, along with the Fred Meijer Grand River Valley Rail Trail and the Fred Meijer CIS Trail farther south, are components of the Mid-West Michigan Rail-Trail Network, which will eventually stretch 125 miles from Owosso to Alma.
+The trail meets both the Fred Meijer Flat River Trail and the Fred Meijer Flat River Valley Rail Trail in Greenville.
+The three trails, along with the Fred Meijer Grand River Valley Rail Trail and the Fred Meijer Clinton-Ionia-Shiawassee Trail farther south, are components of the Fred Meijer Mid-West Michigan Trail Network, which will eventually stretch 125 miles from Owosso to Alma.

-The town of Riverdale, at Mile 33, boasts the Riverdale Museum, where you can visit a restored one-room schoolhouse and cross the Pine River trestle bridge.
-The town of Elwell, 2 miles farther, has limited services for trail users, but your journey ends 4 miles later in the largest town along the trail: Alma, the home of Alma College and the famous Highland Festival, as well as many grocery stores, a bike shop and several other businesses.
+The trail passes through Vestaburg State Game Area for 2.5 miles.
+Many white-tailed deer, foxes, muskrats, and other animals can be seen here.
+Ten miles past Edmore, you’ll pass a restored one-room schoolhouse in Riverdale.
+The town of Elwell, 2 miles farther, has limited services for trail users, but your journey ends 4 miles later in Alma, home of Alma College and the Highland Festival, as well as cafés, grocery stores, and a bike shop.

 Rode from Alma to Edmore and back.
 Trail in good condition.
 Shaded.
 Well marked.
 On weekends I start in Albion on campus at the Alma College Heritage Center parking lot.
 The nearby building is often open (to use the bathroom!!)
 Some of the crossings over dirt roads are a little soft